KraftRicardo/KraftRicardo.github.io/_posts/2025-11-05-Master-Thesis.md

 ---
 layout: post
 title: Master Thesis
-subtitle: RSONPath with a touch of DOM
+subtitle: M.Sc.
+Informatics
-cover-img: /assets/img/path.jpg
+# cover-img: /assets/img/path.jpg
-thumbnail-img: /assets/img/thumb.png
+thumbnail-img: /assets/img/Master-Thesis/database.png
-share-img: /assets/img/path.jpg
+share-img: /assets/img/Master-Thesis/database.png
 tags: [Master Thesis, Research, Rust]
 # author: Ricardo Kraft
 ---

-[rsonpath-lut][rsonpath-lut-link] is a fork of the original [rsonpath][rsonpath-link] project, developed as part of my master's thesis.
-This version includes a new lookup table (LUT) implementation, along with all associated benchmarks and additional measurements.
+In my master thesis, I conducted research to optimize the already fast query engine [**rsonpath**][rsonpath-link] for JSON files.
+By introducing elements of **DOM (Document Object Model)** to it, I achieved faster query performance — at the cost of only a small amount of memory and preprocessing time (paid once at startup) for a newly designed data structure I call the **lookup table (LUT)**.

-## Master Thesis: _RSONPath with a Touch of DOM_
+## RSONPath with a Touch of DOM

 > **Download the current version of the thesis:**
 > [📄 View on Google Drive][thesis-link]

-## Author & Supervision

 **Author:** Ricardo Kraft
 **Supervisor:** [Prof. Dr. Jana Giceva][jana-link]
 **Advisor:** [M. Sc.
 Mateusz Gienieczko][mateusz-link]
 **Institution:** Technical University of Munich, Chair for Database Systems

-## Abstract
+## 📘 Abstract

 Efficiently querying large JSON files is a significant challenge due to the trade-offs between preprocessing time, memory usage, and query speed.
 In this thesis, we extend the streaming JSON query engine [rsonpath][rsonpath-link] with